-We have entered into an underwriting agreement with Roth Capital Partners, LLC and Joseph Gunnar & Co., LLC acting as the representatives for the underwriters named below.
+We have entered into an underwriting agreement with Roth Capital Partners, LLC and Joseph Gunnar & Co., LLC, or Joseph Gunnar, acting as the representatives for the underwriters named below.
 Subject to the terms and conditions of the underwriting agreement, the underwriters named below have agreed to purchase, and we have agreed to sell to them, the number of shares of common stock at the public offering price, less the underwriting discounts and commissions, as set forth on the cover page of this prospectus and as indicated below:

 Underwriter Number of Shares

-Roth Capital Partners, LLC
+Roth Capital Partners, LLC 1,020,000

-Joseph Gunnar & Co., LLC
+Joseph Gunnar & Co., LLC 1,020,000

-Feltl and Company, Inc.
+Feltl and Company, Inc. 360,000

-Total 2,000,000
+Total 2,400,000